 We have no reason at all to think that just because the areligion is right about gods, it is right about anything else.
 And we have no reason at all to think that just because the trireligion is wrong about gods, it is wrong about anything else.
 So this is really just as stupid, and I do hope you haven’t been taken in by it.
 (Lots of smart people believe stupid things.)

 The second step is to acknowledge the possibility that, on any issue, both competing traditions could be peddling misperceptions

 It is evident that many of the most influential religions on the planet are not often called religions.
 Think Moldbug is too fringe?
-Reasonable.
-Then take it form highly esteemed Yuval Noah Harari in his book Sapiens.
-If that last quote was too confusing, Harari has your back.
+Then take it form of the esteemed Yuval Noah Harari in his book Sapiens.
+If that last quote was too confusing, Harari is for you.

 Harari’s argument is that the trajectory of humanity has been from Animism (everything is a god) —> polytheism (there are many gods) —> monotheism (there is one God) —> ideology (may be atheistic, but no less dogmatic).
 An excerpt:

 The last 300 years are often depicted as an age of growing secularism, in which religions have increasingly lost their importance.
 If we are talking about theist religions, this is largely correct.
 But if we take into consideration natural-law religions, then modernity turns out to be can age of intense religious fervor, unparalleled missionary efforts, the bloodiest wars of religion in history.
 The modern age as witnessed the rise of a number of new natural-law religions, such as liberalism, Communism, capitalism, nationalism and Nazism.
 These creeds do not like to be called religions, and refer to themselves as ideologies.
 But this is just a semantic exercise.
 If a religion is a system of human norms an values that is founded on belief in a superhuman order, then Soviet Communism was no less a religion than Islam.